 - Inpatient rehab can cost more than outpatient rehab.

 We recommend inpatient rehab for anyone who can afford to invest the time and money in their future.
 No matter how mild or severe your substance use disorder is, it has the potential to progress.
 Taking the time out to restructure your days and reframe your lifestyle is one of the most beneficial things you can do for your future.

-Outpatient Alcohol and Drug Rehab
+Outpatient Alcohol and Drug Addiction Rehab Facility

 During outpatient rehab, you take part in an almost identical treatment program to the one in residential care.
 The main difference between the two is that you go home at the end of the day on a GOP or IOP.
-You still attend group therapy, individual therapy and psychoeducation classes.
+You still attend group therapy, individual therapy, and psychoeducation classes.
 Although it costs less than inpatient rehab, you don’t have the same intensity of treatment or form such strong bonds as you would in a residential setting.

 Is Outpatient Rehab Worthwhile?

 Outpatient rehab is highly effective as the first step of the recovery journey for people with mild to moderate substance use disorders.
 In some cases, outpatient rehab may be your only option due to circumstances.
-If this is the case, rest assured that this type of care is highly recommended by experts.
+If this is the case, rest assured that this level of care is highly recommended by experts.
 Some of the benefits include:

 - You get to sleep in your own bed and enjoy your home comforts.